 - Vulvar melanoma, which begins in the pigment-producing cells found in the skin of the vulva.

 Our Approach to Vulvar Cancer

 At Roswell Park, we treat all gynecologic cancers with the same level of consideration, whether they are common and highly treatable or extremely rare and aggressive.
 Vulvar cancer often presents with seemingly benign symptoms in the early stages, so it may be mistaken for other conditions until it has become highly invasive.
 Thus, being familiar with the early signs of disease as well as the risk factors associated with vulvar cancer allow us to be vigilant in its early detection.

 The symptoms of vulvar cancer may be mistaken for other less serious conditions so it’s important to be evaluated by your physician if you are experiencing any of the symptoms listed below for an extended period:

 - Bleeding not associated with menstruation

 - Skin changes, such as color changes or thickening

 - A lump, wart-like bumps or an open sore (ulcer)

 In cases of vulvar melanoma, the signs of disease are like those of most other melanomas and may include a darkly pigmented growth or a change in a mole that has been present for years.
-Refer to the ABCD rule for identifying skin cancer to determine whether a mole is normal or malignant:
+Refer to the ABCDE's for identifying skin cancer to determine whether a mole is normal or malignant:

 - Asymmetry: The shape of one half does not match the other.